 Riverview is a DNR licensed nursery and all of our stock is inspected by the DNR.
 We sell at events and by appointment to keep our plants affordable.
 Riverview is listed as a native plant nursery by the Indiana Native Plant Society, Indiana DNR and Monarch Watch.

-Martha Bishop Ferguson, the owner of Riverview Nursery, has grown native plants for over 25 years.
-She is an advanced Master Gardener and a Master Naturalist who previously directed the garden restoration project at the Gene Stratton-Porter State Historic Site.
+Martha Bishop Ferguson, the owner of Riverview Nursery, has grown native plants for over 35 years.
+She is a Master Naturalist and former advanced Master Gardener who previously directed the garden restoration project at the Gene Stratton-Porter State Historic Site.
 Martha consults with homeowners for Fort Wayne’s rain garden program.
 She is the co-chair of the Program Committee of the Northeast Chapter of IN Native Plant Society.

 Our plants will enhance any landscape with showy blooms, fall foliage and winter interest.